-It’s time to guarantee the people of Delaware their right to repair their stuff—like cell phones, laptops, and even tractors.
+It’s time to guarantee the people of Delaware their right to repair their stuff—like cell phones, laptops, and game consoles.

 It’s yours.
 You own it.
 You shouldn’t have to ask the manufacturer for permission to fix it when it breaks.
 Tell your legislator that you want the right to repair.